SamahAliIriqat/Prediction-of-Product-Sales/Readme-8.md

 ## Model

-As a result of prediction the best model is the regression prediction (Random Forest Model) because it appears to be the most suitable for production, which have the minimum error with a high accuracy; in which R-squared: 00.58, this means that this value describe approximately 81% of the variance for outlet sales variable that's explained by an some features according to the following issues:
+As a result of prediction the best model is the regression prediction (Random Forest Model) because it appears to be the most suitable for production, which have the minimum error with a high accuracy; and it describes more than the half of the variance for outlet sales and also it has the minimum error in the other metricsvariable that's explained by an some features according to the following issues:

-For Linear Regression:
-R-squared (train): 0.56
-R-squared (test): 0.58

-But MAE in Random Forest is much smaller than MAE in Linear Regression (2445.57 < 4177.05), so Random Forest has a smallest error as shown below:

-Mean Squared Error (MSE): 1143867.745452929
-Root Mean Squared Error (RMSE): 1069.5175292873553 R-squared (R2): 0.5791463049934196
-Mean Absolute Error (MAE): 792.0387641055719

-Linear Regression:
-R-squared (train): 0.56
-R-squared (test): 0.58
-MAE (train): 847.28
-MAE (test): 792.04
-MSE (train): 1302770.15
-MSE (test): 1143867.75
-RMSE (train): 1141.39
-RMSE (test): 1069.5

-Best Linear Regression:
+**For Linear Regression**:
+The following are the metrics found for the best estimater for Linear Regression train and test data: Mean Squared Error (MSE), Root Mean Squared Error (RMSE), R-squared (R2) and Mean Absolute Error (MAE):
 R-squared (train): 0.65
 R-squared (test): -6064525988327.72
 MAE (train): 752.48